srchnfnd/autowalkaddon/README.txt

 Unsupported Worldspaces
 ------------------------
-Auto walking is currently not supported in "interior" or sub-worldspaces like:
+Auto walking to Custom Destination is currently not supported in "interior" or sub-worldspaces like:
 - Diamond City
 - Goodneighbor